jamietre/CsQuery/README.md

     bool visible = domElement.Csq().Is(":visible");

-This, by the way, is the only dependency external dependency that the DOM model has.
+This, by the way, is the only external dependency that the DOM model has.

 ##### Utility Methods